Every day, thousands of people pass right through a battlefield in Murfreesboro– most of them with no idea of the carnage that occurred there.

 During the months after the battle, the Union army remained in Murfreesboro and built an impressive earthworks called Fort Rosencrans to make sure the Confederate army would not try to retake that part of the state.
 Meanwhile, some of the soldiers built a monument to their fallen comrades in the battle.
 It is known as Hazen’s Monument; it still stands and is the oldest intact Civil War monument in America.

 The river from which this battle gets its name can be found on the northern part of the battlefield, which most visitors never see because it is a short drive from the visitor center.
 On January 2, 1863 — two days after the first day of fighting — Confederate General John Breckinridge’s infantry division attempted to cross the river here in an attempt to take a hill fortified by no less than 57 union cannon.
 It was a hopeless suicidal assault; in less than 45 minutes, no less than 1,800 Confederates had been killed or wounded.

 Many of the Union dead from this battle are buried at the Stones River National Cemetery, which is just across the old Nashville Pike from the visitor center.
 Many of the Confederate dead are buried in a mass grave of unknown soldiers at Evergreen Cemetery in Murfreesboro, which is about two miles from the national battlefield.

 Here are two tips about visiting Stones River: First of all, wear good walking shoes.
 There are a couple of easy trails that circumvent the national battlefield, and they are worth walking.
-This is the best way to explore the site and experience the Central Basin terrain, the cedar thickets and the limestone outcroppings that made this such a unique battle.
+This is the best way to explore the site and experience the cedar thickets and the limestone outcroppings that made this such a unique battle.